Best Golf Push Trolleys 2023

 Do pros use push carts?

-Put simply, no, professionals don't use push carts, not in tournament play at least.
-Under The R&A and USGA's rule book, push carts are prohibited and it's rare that you will see one on the professional circuit.
+Put simply, no, professionals don't use push carts in tournament play as under The R&A and USGA's rule book, push carts are prohibited so it's very rare that you will see one on the professional circuit.

 How much weight can a golf push cart hold?